 Pre-malignant Drivers Combined with Target-drug Validation in Mesothelioma

-PREDICT-Meso is an International Network of researchers from across the UK and Europe interested in the study of Mesothelioma, an incurable cancer most commonly affecting the lining of the lungs and caused by exposure to asbestos fibres.
+PREDICT-Meso is an International Network of researchers from across the UK and worldwide interested in the study of Mesothelioma, an incurable cancer most commonly affecting the lining of the lungs and caused by exposure to asbestos fibres.

 Mesothelioma is preceded by decades of pleural inflammation providing a window of opportunity for precision prediction and early treatment that the Network wishes to explore.
 Together the teams hope to better understand how mesothelioma develops from its early stages and translate this into more effective diagnosis and treatment for patients.

 PREDICT-Meso is funded for £5million across 5 years by the Accelerator Awards.
 The Accelerator Awards are funded through a partnership between Cancer Research UK (CRUK), Fondazione AIRC (AIRC) and Fundación Científica de la Asociacion Española Contra el Cáncer (FC AECC) and seeks to maximise impact through shared priorities.